-Slow cooked Beef Ribs are a real treat.
+Slow-cooked Beef Ribs are a real treat.
 Be sure to give yourself the kind of time this cut of meat deserves.
-Allowing the meat to slowly render and flavor the meat with its own juices.
+Allowing the meat to slowly render and flavors the meat with its own juices.

 Meat heaven can be obtained here folks